zonneplan/KiBot/README.md

         - `output`: [string='%f-%i%I%v.%x'] Name for the generated archive (%i=name of the output %x=according to format).
 Affected by global options.
         - *remove_files*: Alias for move_files.
     - `output_id`: [string=''] Text to use for the %I expansion content.
 To differentiate variations of this output.
+    - `priority`: [number=10] [0,100] Priority for this output.
+High priority outputs are created first.
+                  Internally we use 10 for low priority, 90 for high priority and 50 for most outputs.
     - `run_by_default`: [boolean=true] When enabled this output will be created when no specific outputs are requested.

 * Datasheets downloader